Olympiodorus of Thebes: Writing

-The history includes detailed accounts of people, eg. his account of Constantius III:
+The history includes detailed accounts of people, e.g. his account of Constantius III:

-“Constantius, as he rode along, had a dejected and sullen appearance, with his great eyes and neck and broad head; his whole body was bent over his horse and he looked askance on either side, in order as the old expression has it, “to appear worthy of empire.”
-At feasts and banquets, however, he was agreeable and sociable, and often even condescended to vie with the mimes who performed at table.”
+"Constantius, as he rode along, had a dejected and sullen appearance, with his great eyes and neck and broad head; his whole body was bent over his horse and he looked askance on either side, in order as the old expression has it, "to appear worthy of empire."
+At feasts and banquets, however, he was agreeable and sociable, and often even condescended to vie with the mimes who performed at table."

-The accuracy of personal details was often corroborated: Stilicho's nemesis, “the cruel and inhuman Olympius”, is described as a pious Christian; this is confirmed by letters from Saint Augustine of Hippo.
+The accuracy of personal details was often corroborated: Stilicho's nemesis, "the cruel and inhuman Olympius", is described as a pious Christian; this is confirmed by letters from Saint Augustine of Hippo.
 He narrates the motivations of various characters with clarity, showing how they manoeuvered through the volatile political landscape of the times.
-The history provided statistical and cultural details: eg. the sizes of armies; “the emperor called ten thousand Huns to his assistance in the war against Alaric”; the buying-off of Alaric, in which the city agreed to “give five thousand pounds of gold, and thirty thousand of silver, four thousand silk robes, three thousand scarlet fleeces, and three thousand pounds of pepper”; the relative sizes of the baths (there were 1600 seats in the Antonine baths, and twice that number in the Baths of Diocletian).
-Olympiodorus was able to calculate the annual income of Roman senators, and the immense sums spent by them during their, and the families’, public offices.
+The history provided statistical and cultural details: e.g. the sizes of armies; "the emperor called ten thousand Huns to his assistance in the war against Alaric"; the buying-off of Alaric, in which the city agreed to "give five thousand pounds of gold, and thirty thousand of silver, four thousand silk robes, three thousand scarlet fleeces, and three thousand pounds of pepper"; the relative sizes of the baths (there were 1600 seats in the Antonine baths, and twice that number in the Baths of Diocletian).
+Olympiodorus was able to calculate the annual income of Roman senators, and the immense sums spent by them during their, and the families', public offices.

-It also showed a predilection for gruesome details: “Olympius, who intrigued against Stilicho.. is beaten to death by order of Constantius, the husband of Placidia, after his ears have first been cut off”; the heads of usurpers (Jovinus and his brother Sebastian, Constantine and his son Julian, Maximus and Eugenius) are exposed outside Carthage; Attalus, city prefect of Rome, declared Emperor by Alaric “is captured, and, after the thumb and forefinger of his right hand have been cut off, is banished”.
+It also showed a predilection for gruesome details: "Olympius, who intrigued against Stilicho.. is beaten to death by order of Constantius, the husband of Placidia, after his ears have first been cut off"; the heads of usurpers (Jovinus and his brother Sebastian, Constantine and his son Julian, Maximus and Eugenius) are exposed outside Carthage; Attalus, city prefect of Rome, declared Emperor by Alaric "is captured, and, after the thumb and forefinger of his right hand have been cut off, is banished".

-Above all, the work had a “distinctly geographical bias”, with “even the geography of poets...pressed into... service”.
+Above all, the work had a "distinctly geographical bias", with "even the geography of poets...pressed into... service".
 Events were often narrated topographically (a practice shared with Ammianus Marcellinus).
 In his account of his trip to the Blemmyes, there are digressions on the weather, wells, agriculture and fossils.
 Olympiodorus concluded, from the fossil remains, that the Great Oasis of Siwah had once been an island.
 He gives detailed accounts of the routes taken by Alaric and Stilicho on various campaigns, mentioning rivers, towns, distances and features of the landscape.